AkimotoRyou/ModMail/README.md

 |  | bind | Bind a user thread to a channel | /thread `operation:bind` `user:targetUser` `channel:targetChannel` `title:threadTitle`\*\* |

 #### Message Commands
+> If `ownerID` are set, only owner can use these commands.
+If `ownerID` are empty but `mainServerID` or `threadServerID` are set, only admin from those servers can use these commands.
-> ⚠️ If `ownerID` is empty any guild admin can execute these commands otherwise, only bot owner.
+⚠️ If `ownerID`, `mainServerID`, and `threadServerID` are empty, any admin from any server can use these commands.

 | Name | Description | Usage |
 | ---- | ----------- | ----- |